firststatepediatrics/firststatepediatrics.github.io/location-newark.md

 {% include top-jump.html %}

 ### Hours
-* Monday:   8:30am to 5:30pm - later seasonally
+* Monday:   8:30am to 5:00pm
-* Tuesday:   8:30am to 5:30pm - later seasonally
+* Tuesday:   8:30am to 5:00pm
-* Wednesday:   8:30am to 5:30pm
+* Wednesday:   8:30am to 5:00pm
 * Thursday:   8:30am to 5:00pm
 * Friday:   8:30am to 5:00pm
-* Saturday:   9:00am to 12:00pm*

-Our answering service starts taking our phone calls at 5pm.
-We stay in the evening only if our sick patient volume exceeds our daytime hours.
-Please call to schedule your child's sick visit as early in the day as possible.
-Thank you.

-*EFFECTIVE APRIL 2020 SATURDAY APPOINTMENTS ARE TELEMEDICINE ONLY DUE TO THE PENDEMIC; WE ANTICIPATE RESUMING IN-PERSON SATURDAY APPOINTMENTS IN SEPTEMBER 2021.
-Saturday we see acute need appointments only.
-Patients of both offices are seen at the on-call doctor's site, alternating between Newark and Hockessin.
-Please call your doctor's office number starting at 8:30am for an appointment.
+Please note that office hours are subject to change based on holiday and other schedule adjustments.
+If the office is closed the on-call nurse service will be available.

 ##### After Hours